Recently, a man twice my age and half my height, stopped to look at my feet.

 “You have beautiful feet.”

-Before I lost my shoes I was walking along the esplanade.
-The tide was very low and so instead of pretty little waves lapping at the edges of the sand there were about 50 meters of dank smelling mud flats.
+Before I lost my shoes I was walking along the esplanade at Rose Bay.
+The tide was very low and so instead of pretty blue waves lapping at the edges of the sand, there was about 50 meters of dank smelling mud flats.
 A fisherman had staked out four fishing rods in an even line parallel to the path.
 He was nowhere in sight but there was a whole colony of seagulls diving, swooping and squawking around the lines.
 As seagulls do.

-So I climbed over the rocks and started to walk out across the mudflats.
+So, I climbed over the rocks and started to walk out across the mudflats.
 Except that you don’t actually walk across mudflats.
 Each step that you take sinks you closer and closer towards the molten core of the earth.
-Suddenly I was in a drunken dream wearing lead boots; the more I tried to pull my feet out, the further I sank into the mud.
+Suddenly, it was as if I was in a drunken dream wearing lead boots; the more I tried to pull my feet out, the further I sank into the mud.
 I wondered if anybody would ever walk down the esplanade again, and if they did would they notice, next to the dead bird, the human hand sticking strangely out of the mud.

 When I finally got to the bird, it was in a mad panic, trussed up tightly in the fishing line.
 I grabbed the line with one hand, and tried to grab the bird with the other.
 It squawked and snapped.
 Its red rimmed eyes were wild with fear, and something else.
 Was that loathing?
 I was knee deep in mud, trying to save its life, while its dumb friends dive bombed me and I was the enemy?